 The voice of our students matters.
-To measure on an ongoing basis how students feel about their time at college, Natspec runs a national survey each year, which supplements individual activities at colleges.
+Therefore, in 2016 & 2017, Natspec ran a national survey to determine how students feel about their time at college.
+This supplemented individual activities at colleges.

-Feedback has always been very positive, and allows colleges to benchmark their own responses and to identify areas for improvement.
+Feedback has always been very positive.
+The survey allowed colleges to benchmark their own responses and to identify areas for improvement.

 How student surveys are set up

-The guidance that we give to colleges running learner surveys is as follows:
+The guidance that we gave to colleges running learner surveys was as follows:

-- Aim for a minimum of 60% of eligible learners completing the survey – the more the better, but this does take account of learners for whom this approach is not appropriate.
+- Aim for a minimum of 60% of eligible learners completing the survey – the more the better.
+However, we recognise there will be some learners for whom this approach is not appropriate.